Logotype for Ampol Ltd

 Executive summary

-• Statutory NPAT rose to AUD 235 million, nearly tripling year-on-year, driven by lower inventory losses and significant items gains, despite a 1.1% revenue decline to AUD 18,243.7 million and softer refining and international sales.
+• Statutory NPAT rose to AUD 235.2 million, nearly tripling year-on-year, driven by lower inventory losses and significant items gains, despite a 1.1% revenue decline to AUD 18,243.7 million.

-• ARCOP/RCOP EBITDA was AUD 737 million, down 7.7% year-on-year, with ARCOP/RCOP EBIT at AUD 502 million, reflecting resilience in retail and New Zealand segments amid challenging conditions.
+• RCOP EBITDA was AUD 737 million, down 7.7% year-on-year; RCOP EBIT was AUD 502 million, reflecting resilience in retail and New Zealand segments amid softer refining and international sales.

-• Declared FID for the Lytton Ultra Low Sulfur Fuels Project; continued rollout of public EV charging networks in Australia and New Zealand.
+• Declared FID for the Lytton Ultra Low Sulfur Fuels Project; continued rollout of EV charging networks in Australia and New Zealand.

 Financial highlights

-• ARCOP/RCOP EBITDA: AUD 737 million; ARCOP/RCOP EBIT: AUD 502 million; RCOP NPAT (excl. significant items) fell 29.1% to AUD 233.7 million.
+• RCOP EBITDA: AUD 737 million; RCOP EBIT: AUD 502 million; RCOP NPAT (excluding significant items): AUD 233.7 million, down 29% year-on-year.

-• Net borrowings at period end were AUD 2.56 billion; leverage at 1.9x EBITDA (12-month look back).
+• Net borrowings at period end were AUD 2,555 million; leverage at 1.9x EBITDA (12-month look back).

 • Net capital expenditure for 1H 2024 was AUD 185 million; operating cash flow for the half was AUD 474 million.